 AFS Intercultural Programs Philippines and U.S. Embassy in the Philippines are pleased to announce the opening of applications for the next cycle of the U.S. Department of State Sponsored Program: Kennedy-Lugar Youth Exchange and Study (YES) program (2018-19 batch).
-This program is one of the prominent U.S. government-funded exchange programs and is designed to expand communication between the people of the United States and partner countries with sizeable Muslim population in the interest of promoting mutual understanding and respect.
-YES program offers full scholarship to high school students, including students with physical disabilities, in 51 countries.
+This program is one of the prominent U.S. government-funded exchange programs and is designed to expand communication between the people of the United States and partner countries the interest of promoting mutual understanding and respect.
+YES program offers full scholarship to high school students in 51 countries.
 Students will live with host families, attend a U.S. high school, engage in activities to learn about American society and values, acquire leadership skills, and help educate Americans about their countries and cultures.
 The YES program is funded by the Bureau of Educational and Cultural Affairs – U.S. Department of State, in partnership with lead grantee American Councils for International Education and YES program consortium.

 The goals of the program are: